 Bible As Literature

 The Bible is one of the central books in the Western tradition, exerting a profound and lasting influence on all areas of life and culture.
 The textual history and the construction of the canonical Bible is a long and complex story.
 This brief guide provides a basic orientation for locating information on the study of the Bible as literature and related subjects.
-Be sure to consult detailed notes in catalog records and references and bibliographies in books, articles, and reference works for additional readings.
+Be sure to consult detailed notes in catalog records and also the references and bibliographies in books, articles, and reference works for access to additional readings.

 Library of Congress Classification